 All those who are signed up to speak must accompany the speaker to the front of the Board room.
 Individuals may sign up only once (as speaker or group member) to address the Board in part one or part two.
 The Board asks that remarks address new thoughts or concepts.
 Remember, it is not the number of people who address the Board that leads to better decision-making, rather the content of your presentation.

 The School Board considers public opinion when making future decisions and they or staff will address community concerns as they are brought up in Public Comment at Board meetings.
 The Board receives citizen input with respect and expects those who address the Board to observe the same courtesy.
 Individuals who address personalities rather than issues will not be heard.

-After 6 p.m. in the regular Board meetings, citizens who have signed up on the Public Comment Roster will have the opportunity to have their concerns addressed by the Board.
+After 6:30 p.m. in the regular Board meetings, citizens who have signed up for Public Comment will have the opportunity to have their concerns heard by the Board.
 Since the Board is the policy-making body of the school district, it is most appropriate to address the direction of policy with the Board.
 Individual concerns are best resolved closest to the situation.
 Parents are encouraged to contact their local school or central department to handle a specific problem.

 The Jefferson County Board of Education complies with the Americans with Disabilities Act.
-If you have a disability and need accommodations in connection with a Board of Education meeting, please notify the Board at 303-982-6801, at least 24 hours prior to the meeting so that necessary arrangements can be made.
+If you need accommodations in connection with a Board of Education meeting, please notify the Board office at 303-982-6801, at least 24 hours prior to the meeting so that necessary arrangements can be made.